hb-robo/theshelf.blog/src/content/reviews/departure-samurai-champloo.md

 ---
-title: "Demystifying the Legendary Samurai Champloo Soundtrack"
+title: "Sounds of the West from the East"
 date: 2025-11-15
 published: true
 excerpt: "The Samurai Champloo soundtrack that defined a generation of study playlists and launched lo-fi hip hop into the mainstream consciousness."